STRAN90/milestone-project-4/README.md

  </a>
  ```

- During the development process, I used Google Chrome Devtools to manually test the features myself as I added them, following the user stories as I built the site and keeping a list of the bugs and their fixes along the way.
+ During the development process, I used Google Chrome Devtools to manually test the features myself as I added them, following the user stories as I built the site and keeping a list of the bugs and their fixes along the way.gi

 ## Deployment